griffithlab/rnaseq_tutorial_wiki/Installation.md

 - [gplots](http://cran.r-project.org/web/packages/gplots/index.html)
 - [ggplot2](http://ggplot2.org/)

-launch R (enter `R` at linux command prompt) and type the following at R command prompt.
+launch R (enter `R` at linux command prompt) and type the following at an R command prompt.
 NOTE: This has been pre-installed for you, so these commands can be skipped.

 ```
 install.packages("gplots")